DataFire/Integrations/integrations/generated/azure_customer_insights/README.md

   * participantPropertyReferences **required** `array`: The properties that represent the participating profile.
     * items [ParticipantPropertyReference](#participantpropertyreference)
   * provisioningState [ProvisioningState](#provisioningstate)
   * referenceOnly `boolean`: Indicating whether the link is reference only link.
-This flag is ingored if the Mappings are defined.
+This flag is ignored if the Mappings are defined.
 If the mappings are not defined and it is set to true, links processing will not create or update profiles.
   * sourceEntityType **required** `string` (values: None, Profile, Interaction, Relationship): Type of source entity.
   * sourceEntityTypeName **required** `string`: Name of the source Entity Type.
   * targetEntityType **required** `string` (values: None, Profile, Interaction, Relationship): Type of target entity.